phaserjs/phaser/README.md

 * Fixed issue in Tilemap.parseTiledJSON where it would accidentally think image and object layers were map data.
 * Fixed bug in Group.bringToTop if the child didn't have a group property yet.
 * Fixed bug in FrameData.checkFrameName where the first index of the _frameNames array would be skipped.
+* Added isRunning boolean property to Phaser.Tween
+* Moved 'facing' property from Sprite.body to Sprite.texture (may move to Sprite core)
+* Added Sprite.events.onDragStart and onDragStop
+* A tilemap can now be loaded without a tile sheet, should you just want to get the tile data from it and not render.

 V0.9.6